umanitoba-cssa/constitution/Constitution.md

 ## **Council**
 Any person in power that has any duties or responsibilities to the club such as executives, council members, volunteers, etc. Proxy members part of council must be Computer Science students.

+## **Lounge Supervisors**
+A team of non-Council Computer Science students appointed by the Council to assist in the maintenance and daily operations of the CSSA Lounge.

 ## **Community**
 The members of the club which are usually the council and its members.